jameshume/jehtech/src/html/electronics/inductors.md

 But, for a purely reactive inductance, voltage and current are out of phase.
 Again, choose I as our reference (this is somewhat arbitrary, we could choose voltage) and we can plot on an argand diagram (see [maths revision notes on complex numbers](../mathsy_stuff/math_revision.html#complex-numbers)):

+AAAAH penny drop moment - ARE WE INFACT ENCODING THE PHASE DIFFERENCE BETWEEN VOLTAGE-R AND VOLTAGE-XL, AND BETWEEN CURRENT-R AND CURRNT-XL, RATHER THAN BEETWEEN CURRENT AND VOLTAGE?????
+OTHERWISE WE'D BE SAYING CURRENT AND VOLTAGE HAVE TO HAVE THE SAME AMPLITUDE....
+STILL SOME CONFUSION TO WORK THROUGH.

 ```
      V
      ^